mtalijanac/articles/MapAsDITool/README.md

 to execute.

+## When to use it?

+While this example opposes Java's HashMap to Spring Context there is really no comparison here.
+If one needs proper DI - Spring wins every time.
+There is so much additional stuff what Spring does that there is no conflict of opinions here.
+Use Spring and that's that.

+There are however situations where DI would be useful but you do not want to use external DI framework at all.
+For example initializing library.
+As library provider your really do not have luxury of using DI framework.
+Library owners need to write their own factories.
+And if you ever find yourself writing one, this style is certainly an open option..

 ## Build Instructions

 This project is a simple Maven-based Java 8 application.
 To build the project, simply run `mvn package`.